SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 Note that this is for **educational purposes** only and you must **not** do this for real apps as it is a **security hole**!

-After you have done that, access your data through the REST API.
+After that, access your data through the REST API.

 [image assetsSrc="JS-Applications-Remote-Databases-Guide-4.png" /]